Nirzar's blog

 orca slicer

-Orca Slicer is a slicing software that converts 3D models (in formats like STL, OBJ, or 3MF) into G-code, the language that 3D printers understand.
+Orca Slicer is a slicing software that converts 3D models (in formats such as STL, OBJ, or 3MF) into G-code, the language understood by 3D printers.
 The G-code contains instructions for the printer, such as where to move the print head, how fast to extrude filament, and when to turn fans on or off

 using Orca Slicer-